Sourdough Croissant Bread

 - Salt – Adds flavor to the bread and helps with gluten development.

-- Butter – I like to use unsalted butter since the saltiness will vary brand to brand.
-This lets you have full control over the level of salt for consistent results.
+- Butter – Since the saltiness will vary brand to brand, I like to use unsalted butter to have full control over the level of salt for consistent results.
 Grate the butter with a cheese grater and refrigerate until ready to add to the dough.
-Using cold butter will give you the best results for flakey layers.
+Using cold butter will give you the best results for flaky layers.

 How to Make Sourdough Croissant Bread